Chenyb939/ProteinOpt/README.md

    ```

 ## How to Use
+For command-line execution, please follow the instructions in this document.
+For GUI users, access the [GUI Manual](gui/README.md).
+Web interface users should refer to the [Web Manual](web/README.md).

 ProteinOpt can be thought of as a two-step pipeline.
 In the initial step, users can utilize three classic Rosetta protocols to find seed residue(s), including point mutation scanning, RosettaVIP (Void Identification and Packing), and Supercharge.
 Besides, users can also manually specify seed residue(s) as input.
 In the second step, ProteinOpt applies the mutation cluster protocol to further refine the conformation of the protein.